 At 1.30 miles, you can either stay on Ontario Ridge Trail and make this hike shorter if you’d like or take Sycamore Trail on the right.
 Sycamore Trail soon became shady and cooler.
 And slowly but surely we started to go downhill.
 You know what that means.
 We’ll have to climb back up eventually.

-After 0.28 miles of peaceful stroll, we met up with Ontario Ridge Trail and we were faced with 0.4 miles of steep uphill.
-This section kicked by butt! 😀 Look at Xena taking a breather and wondering how much more she has to go.
-Haha!
+After 0.28 miles of a peaceful stroll, we met up with Ontario Ridge Trail and we were faced with 0.4 miles of steep uphill.
+This section kicked my butt!
+Look at Xena taking a breather and wondering how much more she has to go.
+Ha!

 Ahh…at last we were presented with the view again.
 It’s all downhill from here.
 Just take in the view and enjoy the rest of the hike.
 When you come to a split at mile 2, turn right.

 As you know, Xena likes to roll on plants, grass, bushes, you name it… Well, she found these prickly plants to roll on.
 When she was finally satisfied, she walked out of the area looking like this.
 Her butt was in a worse condition.
 They were stuck between the layers of her fur.
 Ridiculous!
 First, I checked for ticks then had to remove those as much as I can.